-- If a child dies, his eligibility must be terminated. - If a child moves out of the state, his eligibility must be terminated. - If a child attains the maximum age for his program and an assessment of continued eligibility indicates the child is not eligible in any other MAGIrelated or ABD program, his eligibility must be terminated.
-Refer to "Exparte Reviews" later in this chapter for further discussion on assessing eligibility in another program. - When a child in the Disabled Child Living At-Home program will age out of this program, continued eligibility must be assessed in another program. - When a MAGI-related child turning age 19 is pregnant, the child will be placed in the COE-o88 program through her post-partum period if the pregnancy information is verified and coded in the system.
+- If a child dies, his eligibility must be terminated. - If a child moves out of the state, his eligibility must be terminated. - If a child attains the maximum age for his program and an assessment of continued eligibility indicates the child is not eligible in any other MAGI-related or ABD program, his eligibility must be terminated.
+Refer to "Ex parte Reviews" later in this chapter for further discussion on assessing eligibility in another program. - When a child in the Katie Beckett Program will age out of this program, continued eligibility must be assessed in another program. - When a MAGI-related child turning age 19 is pregnant, the child will remain in her current coverage through her post-partum period if the pregnancy information is verified and coded in the system.